Modern Slavery Act Statement

 - Monitor the instances of current suppliers found to be in breach of the requirements relating to the Act.

 - Be responsible for compliance and that these measures have been successfully implemented and reviewed on an annual basis.

 It is essential that all our staff have an awareness of modern slavery issues.
-We will provide, on an ongoing basis, information and training to staff.
-We will also provide one to one support and guidance to our staff on:
+We will provide, on an ongoing basis, information, and training to staff.
+We will also provide one to one support and guidance to our staff:

 - How to identify the signs of slavery and human trafficking.

 - What steps the organisation should take if suppliers or contractors do not implement anti-slavery policies in high-risk scenarios, including their removal from the organisation's supply chains.

 - What initial steps will be taken if slavery or human trafficking is suspected.

 - How to escalate potential slavery or human trafficking issues to the relevant parties within the organisation.